Near-Field 3D Localization via MIMO Radar: Cram\'er-Rao Bound and Estimator Design: Introduction

 This paper focuses on the near-field radar sensing under the spherical wavefront model.
 In this case, we can use one antenna array to resolve both the angles of arrival (AoAs) and the ranges of the sensing targets \cite{khamidullina2021conditional,huang1991near}.
 First, by considering uniform linear array (ULA), various prior works considered the near-field target localization in the two-dimensional (2D) plane (see, e.g., \cite{huang1991near}), in which near-field estimators were designed based on one-dimensional (1D) array processing.
 Furthermore, by adopting uniform planar array (UPA) or other 2D antenna array configurations, recent work \cite{khamidullina2021conditional} considered the near-field target localization in the three-dimensional (3D) space, in which 2D array processing is necessary for resolving the exact 3D target coordinates.

-In particular, this paper focuses on the near-field 3D target localization.
+Same as \cite{khamidullina2021conditional}, we study the near-field 3D target localization.
 Under this setup, prior work \cite{khamidullina2021conditional} aimed to localize multiple targets by considering spherical wavefront models with varying phases but constant amplitudes across different antenna elements.
 Based on this model, the authors in \cite{khamidullina2021conditional} derived the Cram\'er-Rao Bound (CRB) for estimating the target 3D coordinates, which characterizes the variance lower bound by any unbiased estimators \cite{levy2008principles}.
 However, the analysis in \cite{khamidullina2021conditional} has the following limitations.
 First, the antenna-independent constant amplitudes were considered in \cite{khamidullina2021conditional}, which, however, cannot capture the amplitude variation over different antennas.
 This assumption may result in inaccurate CRB analysis, especially when the number of antennas become significantly large and/or the distances between the transceiver and the targets become sufficiently short.
-Next, the orthogonal waveform transmission and matched filtering reception were considered in \cite{khamidullina2021conditional}, similarly as in conventional MIMO radar literature \cite{rossi2013spatial}.
-This, however, cannot work well for sensing in ISAC networks, when the BSs need to employ other waveforms to simultaneously performing other tasks such as communications or when the BSs can optimize the transmit waveform based on prior target information in, e.g., target tracking phases \cite{liu2021cramer}.
-Furthermore, only additive white Gaussian noise (AWGN) was considered in \cite{khamidullina2021conditional}, which may lead to highly suboptimal performance in unknown cluttered environments.
+Next, the orthogonal waveform transmission and matched filtering reception were considered in \cite{khamidullina2021conditional}.
+This, however, cannot work well for sensing in ISAC networks, when the BSs need to employ other waveforms to simultaneously performing other tasks such as communications or when the BSs can optimize the transmit waveform based on prior target information in, e.g., target tracking phases \cite{liu2021cramer,hua2022mimojournal}.
+Furthermore, only white Gaussian noise (WGN) was considered in \cite{khamidullina2021conditional}, which may lead to highly suboptimal performance in unknown cluttered environments.
 Therefore, to overcome the above limitations, we study the 3D near-field targets localization in this work, by considering more generic transmit waveform, channel propagation, and clutter models.